Firewall Technology

 ScalabilityHighly scalableLimited scalability

-Key Differences in Simple Words
+Key Differences in Simple Words:

 • NGFW = Advanced, powerful, and intelligent firewall for large networks.